Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-In Fig.~\ref{figtau}(a) and Fig.~\ref{figtau}(b), we show the impact of direct search in $H/{A} \to \tau^{+}\tau^{-}$ channel in the $M_A$ vs. $\tan \beta$ plane, on the allowed parameter space points.
-The blue colored points are those allowed parameter space points which are excluded by the ATLAS (Fig.~\ref{figtau}(a))~\cite{Aad:2014vgg} and CMS (Fig.~\ref{figtau}(b))~\cite{CMS-PAS-HIG-14-029} upper limits, derived using 8 TeV LHC data.
-The orange colored points are excluded by the 13 TeV ($13.3~$fb$^{-1}$ for ATLAS~\cite{ATLAS-CONF-2016-085} and $12.9~$fb$^{-1}$ for CMS~\cite{CMS-PAS-HIG-16-037}) LHC data, for $\tau^{+} \tau^{-}$ final states in the $b$-quark associated production modes ($pp \to b\bar{b}\, H/A \to b\bar{b}\, \tau^{+} \tau^{-}$).
-The $H/A \to \tau^{+} \tau^{-}$ channel puts the strongest constraint on our choice of MSSM parameter space, among all possible decay channels of the heavy Higgs bosons.
-We would like to point out here that the latest exclusion limits derived by ATLAS from the 13 TeV LHC run \cite{ATLAS-CONF-2016-085} are better compared to the previous limits only in the high $ M_{A}$ ($ \gtrsim 400~{\rm GeV}$) region.
-One can understand that large $\tan \beta$ implies large coupling with the $b$ quark and $\tau$ lepton.
-Therefore, the cross-section times branching ratio for the process increases rapidly with $\tan \beta$.
-As both, production and decay gets enhanced with $\tan \beta$, the LHC constraint becomes more stringent for low to moderately large values of $M_A$.
-We would also like to mention that there is no significant difference between the latest 13 TeV limits from ATLAS (13.2~fb$^{-1}$) and CMS (12.9~fb$^{-1}$), and roughly speaking, both exclude the same parameter region, as is evident from Fig.~\ref{figtau}(a) and Fig.~\ref{figtau}(b).
+In Fig.~\ref{figtau}(a) and Fig.~\ref{figtau}(b) we show the impact of direct search in $H/{A} \to \tau^{+}\tau^{-}$ channel in the $M_A - \tan \beta$ plane, on the allowed parameter space points.
+The blue colored points correspond to the fraction of allowed parameter space points which gets disallowed upon the application of 8 TeV ATLAS (Fig.~\ref{figtau}(a))~\cite{Aad:2014vgg} and CMS (Fig.~\ref{figtau}(b))~\cite{CMS-PAS-HIG-14-029} upper limits, and we are eventually left with the orange colored points.
+Finally, implementation of the 13 TeV constraints from ATLAS ($36.1~$fb$^{-1}$~\cite{Aaboud:2017sjh}) and CMS ($35.9~$fb$^{-1}$~\cite{CMS:2017epy}) leave us with the brown colored points in Fig.~\ref{figtau}(a) and Fig.~\ref{figtau}(b), respectively.

+From Fig.~\ref{figtau} it is evident that $H/A \to \tau^{+} \tau^{-}$ channel puts the strongest constraint on our choice of MSSM parameter space among all possible decay channels of heavy Higgs bosons.
+As both production and decay get enhanced with $\tan \beta$, the LHC constraint becomes more stringent for low to moderately large values of $M_A$.
+We would also like to mention that there is no significant difference between the latest 13 TeV limits from ATLAS (36.1~fb$^{-1}$) and CMS (35.9~fb$^{-1}$), and roughly speaking, both exclude the same parameter region as is evident from Fig.~\ref{figtau}(a) and Fig.~\ref{figtau}(b).